Raghav11464/Raghav11464/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=raghav11464&label=Profile%20views&color=0e75b6&style=flat" alt="raghav11464" /> </p>

+A passionate and detail-oriented Information Science and Engineering student at BMS Institute of Technology, Bengaluru.
+I have a strong foundation in Data Structures and Applications, and object-oriented programming.
 * 🌱 I’m currently learning **Java and Backend Development**
+* 🌱 📫 How to reach me: **raghavsharan2016@gmail.com** or connect with me on LinkedIn.

 <h3 align="left">Connect with me:</h3>
 <p align="left">